atlz253/SciText/README.md

 The application files are located in the `app` directory.

+Postgresql is required for the application to work, the connection data must be specified in `./app/.env`

 To launch the application, enter the command: `npm run app:start`.

 ## PDF generator